Cherreads

 Then nearly lost his balance.

-His body felt too light, as if the floor had less hold on him than it should.
+As if the floor had less hold on him than it should.

-He walked to the board carefully.
+He walked carefully toward the board.

 Each step felt effortless.